 Beetroot blood apple – apple injected with beetroot, accompanied by creamy foie gras and potato “Mother of Pearl”.
-On paper it’s a clever dish and you can see the effect of the beetroot on the apple.
-There are also spheres of potato and foie hidden behind – however, I expected the apple to be juicy and fresh but it seemed dry, I believe the heat from the plate sucked the moisture out of them.
+On paper it’s a clever dish and you can see the effort that gone into it, especially the injecting of the beetroot into the apple.
+There are also spheres of potato and foie hidden behind – however, I expected the apple to have all the juice and fresh notes you’d want.
+It seemed dry though, perhaps it was the heat from the plate sucked the moisture out of them.

 A melange of vegetables was served to a fellow diner who’s not a foie fan.

-Lobster with bee’s pollen – sautéed in fresh pollen, sweet and acidic flavours and blue honeycomb.
+Lobster with bee’s pollen was sautéed in fresh pollen.
+Sweet and acidic flavours prevailed and blue honeycomb.
 I’ve never had lobster like this before which made it intriguing.
 The floral notes of the pollen definitely brought out the sweetness of the lobster but the screen didn’t add to the experience in my humble opinion.

 Fish of the day with “patxaran” and purple corn – the fish was marinated with “patxaran” and was dusted with purple corn.
 Patxaran is a sloe flavoured liquor in case you’re wondering.

 Red space egg – “Red” egg cooked at 65 degrees, red peppers, cereal ferments and crispy pig trotters.
 I found this dish a delight to look at and delectable to eat.
-It’s very clever how they made a red pepper skin to conceal a runny golden egg within.
+It’s clever how a skin made from red pepper was used to conceal a runny golden egg within.
 The pigs trotters weren’t t be seen though even when I went searching for them.
-But wow what a great looking dish.
+But wow it was great looking dish.

 Monkfish with rhubarb – grilled monkfish fillet with rhubarb and lilies.
-The rhubarb slices were put simply a challenge to scrap off the plate and weren’t that pleasant to eat – I think I left two of the stuck to the plate.
+The rhubarb slices were, put simply, a challenge to scrap off the plate and weren’t that pleasant to eat – I think I left two of them stuck to the plate.
 The monk fish was a tiny little morsel garnished with lily flowers and green pepper sauce which was pleasant enough but for me it didn’t work and ended up ‘uninspiring’ to eat.

 Lamb with lotus – lotus leaf wrapped lamb with lotus root, quinoa and it’s own juice.
-This was an interesting SE Asian inspired creation from Arzak’s SE.
+This was an interesting SE Asian inspired creation from Arzak’s SE travels.
 The sauce, rich with coconut cream, fragrant with kaffir complimented the lovely pink lamb.

 The Big Truffle – large cocoa and with creamy chocolate and carob filling.
 (Carob is the Med’s answer to cocoa, the super food alternative to chocolate apparently).
-The fist sized cocoa covered candy-floss-faux-truffle was nothing short of magnificent especially with hot chocolate & Cointreau poured into it to reveal a rich chocolate and carob mousse.
+The fist sized cocoa covered candy-floss-faux-truffle was nothing short of magnificent.
+It turned into a beautiful brown mess when hot chocolate & Cointreau was poured onto it, revealing a rich chocolate and carob mousse.
 The word “rich” is an understatement!

 The second desert was a pineapple ice cream with dehydrated pineapple along with liquorice ice cream & liquorice sweets.
 Both were very likeable.

 Black Lemon – a crispy black lemon chocolate with a sweet citrus cream interior was seriously impressive.
-It was salivating stuff, oh and the clever lime green leaf made from the lemon too was the perfect garnish that packed some flavour too.
+It was salivating stuff, oh and the clever lime green leaf made from the lemon too was the perfect garnish that packed some flavour.

 Black lemons were brought to the table too to enhance the experience.
 But don’t they look odd?

-Finally we were brought petit fours served in a bird cage with a nest of faux chocolate shelled eggs with apple, mandarin along with orange & mint centres.
-The nest tasted like chocolate covered All Bran that I couldn’t stop eating until it was gone!
+Finally we were brought petit fours served in a bird cage with a nest of faux chocolate shelled eggs with intensely tasting apple, mandarin, orange & mint at their cores.
+The nest tasted like chocolate covered All Bran that I couldn’t stop eating until there was none left.